How to Decorate and Organize a Guy’s Dorm Room: 30 Easy Ideas (2026)

 This is the machine that I have and personally recommend it.

 We have surgery protectors on all of our dorm lists because we feel so strongly about the safety of your teen and your teen’s expensive electronics!
-We recommend this one by industry-leader Belkin because it has 12 AC Outlets, 2 USB-A Ports and 1 USB-C Port, and a 6ft Cable It is UL-listed w/ Overload & Overvoltage Protection and the On/Off Switch makes it easy to turn off when not needed.
+We recommend this one by industry-leader Anker because it has 6 AC, 2 USB A & 2 USB C Ports and a 5ft Outlet Extender.

 Your teen can bring towels from home or, if you want them to start their dorm life with a new set, please remember that if you have a teen who is doing sports, they may need more than one or two towels since they will often shower a few times each day.
-Glamburg towels are 100% cotton and dry quickly.
-They come in a set of two and there are many nice colors to choose from.
+This set has 2 bath, 2 hand, and 8 washcloths.

 These fans have become wildly popular.
 The WOOZOO brand is available at several price points but we think this one would be helpful for your teen in their dorm.
 It is compact and light-weight and can fit easily on a desk, has 3 speeds and is affordable.
 Even in air-conditioned dorms it can be stuffy.